IRTF-PEARG/ietf-fingerprinting/draft-irtf-pearg-website-fingerprinting.md

 # Defenses {#defenses}

+There are at least two types of WF defenses: traffic shaping or morphing algorithms, and traffic splitting algorithms.
+This section describes and illustrates examples of both.

+## Traffic Morphing

 WF defenses are deterministic or randomized algorithms that take as input application data or packet sequences and return modified application data or packet sequences.
 Viable defenses seek to minimize the transformation cost and maximum (theoretical and perfect) attacker accuracy.
 Naive defenses such as sending a constant stream